-Starting April 20, Wesley will be hosting a 4-part dementia workshop led by Marysusan Iotte, Wesley at Tehaleh Campus Administrator.
+On April 20, Wesley began hosting a 4-part dementia workshop led by Marysusan Iotte, Wesley at Tehaleh Campus Administrator.

 Marysusan is a Washington State certified trainer for dementia, mental health and traumatic brain injury.
 She earned her certification under world-renowned dementia expert, Teepa Snow.

-With The Arbor memory care apartments now open at Wesley at Tehaleh, Marysusan has already been providing dementia training for caregivers at Wesley communities.
+With The Arbor memory care apartments open at Wesley at Tehaleh, Marysusan provides dementia training for caregivers at Wesley communities.

-In gearing up for this 4-part series of dementia webinars, Marysusan answers a few questions to help people get to know her better and understand the value of this free online dementia series, starting later this month.
+In gearing up for this 4-part series of dementia webinars, Marysusan answered a few questions to help people get to know her better and understand the value of this free online dementia series.

 Wesley: What made you take such an interest in dementia education?

 MI: Even though I had worked with people with dementia, it wasn’t until it happened in my family that it really became a calling.
 It’s one of those things that is out of our control, but knowledge about dementia-related illness can really go a long way.
 This is when I decided to become a trainer so that I could help other families in their journey.

 Wesley: Why should people who aren’t dealing directly with dementia come to this workshop?